thoughtworks/simplebandit/README.md

 const bandit = new SimpleBandit({ actions: actions });
 ```

+If you accept an `apple` recommendations, the probability of both `apple` and `pear` will go up for the next recommendation.
+(N.B. all features values should be encoded between -1 and 1.)

 There are a few short hand ways of defining actions.
 For actions without features you can simply pass a list of `actionsIds` as above: `actions = ["apple", "pear"]`.
-For actions with features you can use a list of `IActions` or use a hash as a short-hand:
+For actions with features you can use the list of `IActions` or use a hash as a short-hand:

 ```typescript
 actions = {